learn-co-curriculum/phase-3-hashketball/README.md

 Once you have a _syntactically valid,_ but _incorrect_ NDS, you can slowly add to the NDS and move it to being _correct_.
-A key strategy to iterating towards _correctness_ is running a small subset of tests.
+A key strategy to iterating towards _correctness_ is running a small subset of tests to have _Ruby_ validate our NDS instead of our error-prone human eyes.

 ### Process Tip: Run Only a Few Tests